rdmatheus/bcsnsm/README.md

 ### Regression modeling

-The main function of the package is `bcsnsmreg()`, which performs maximum likelihood estimation for BCS-NSM regression models.
-For details, see the documentation with `?bcsnsmreg`.
+The main function of the package is `bcsnsm()`, which performs maximum likelihood estimation for BCS-NSM regression models.
+For details, see the documentation with `?bcsnsm`.

 This function allows users to specify different Box-Cox symmetric marginal distributions, association structures, and copulas.
 Currently,